Skip to main content

 Home/Rebates/Arizona/Scottsdale

-Scottsdale, Arizona Water Conservation Rebates (2025 Guide)
+Scottsdale, Arizona Water Rebates

 Scottsdale's Residential Grass Removal Rebate pays $2 per square foot (up to $5,000) to remove warm-season turf and replace it with approved low-water, Arizona-friendly plants.
 The program is run by the City of Scottsdale Water Resources Department and is seasonal, typically running May through October.
 The 2025 season closed October 31, 2025.
 As of May 2026, the 2026 season opening date has not been announced.
 Residents can sign up for email alerts at scottsdaleaz.gov to be notified when the 2026 season opens.